 Fermentation is the chemical breakdown of a substance by bacteria, yeasts, or other microorganisms.
 Fermentation also promotes the growth of beneficial bacteria, known as probiotics

-According to some research, it is rich in Vitamin A, manganese, vitamin C, potassium, magnesium, vitamin K, folate, copper, phosphorus, vitamin B6, thiamine.
+According to some research, it is rich in Vitamin A, manganese, vitamin C, potassium, magnesium, vitamin K, folate, copper, phosphorus, vitamin B6, and thiamine.

 High in anti-oxidant.